eganjs/synth-a-py/README.md

 Daring to tackle the problem of complex project configuration through code!

-_synth-a-py_ provides APIs to easily describe and compose configuration files, enabling complete configuration management for projects in Python :snake:
+_synth-a-py_ provides APIs to describe and compose configuration files, enabling complete configuration management for projects in Python :snake:

 ## Example usage